-Solid or Stranded Conductor Cable, Which to Choose?
+Solid vs. Stranded Ethernet Cable: Which to Choose?

-Stranded conductor cables are very commonly used today.
-Inside the twisted pairs of stranded cables, each individual conductor is made up of a bundle of smaller-gauge wire strands.
-Generally six or seven strands are used to surround a single wire in the center.
+Stranded ethernet cables feature a different cable structure.
+Inside the twisted pairs of stranded conductor cables, each conductor is made up of a bundle of smaller-gauge stranded wire.
+Generally, six or seven strands are used to surround a single wire in the center.
 The outer strands are wrapped helically around the central wires.
-The stranded wires form a conductor with the similar diameter to a solid cable.
-But the conducting area is smaller than that of a solid cable due to the smaller diameters of each individual conducting wire strand.
+The stranded wires form a conductor with a similar diameter to a solid cable.
+However, the conducting area is smaller than that of a solid ethernet cable due to the smaller diameters of each conducting wire strand.

-Solid conductor cables are designed for backbone and horizontal cable runs.
-That attributes to the superior electrical performance and stable high frequency.
-The cables can support longer distances than that of stranded conductor cable.
-Long cables can be installed in the walls, up through ceilings, or between work areas on the same floor.
-But attention should be paid on that solid cables shouldn’t be bent, flexed, or twisted repeatedly as they are not very flexible.
+These characteristics of the two wire cables determine their different application scenarios.
+Due to superior electrical performance and stable high frequency, solid ethernet cables are always applied in high-speed ethernet applications like backbone and horizontal cable runs.
+The cables can support longer distance transmission, making it possible to install in the walls, up through ceilings, or between work areas on the same floor.
+But attention should be paid to that solid cables shouldn’t be bent, flexed, or twisted repeatedly as they are not very flexible.

-While stranded conductor cables are used for short runs between network interface cards and wallplates or between concentrators and patch panels, hubs, and other rack mounted equipment, as they will be constantly plugged, removed or bent.
+Stranded ethernet cables are used for short runs between network interface cards and wallplates or between concentrators and patch panels, hubs, and other rack-mounted equipment, as they will be constantly plugged, removed, or bent.
 Stranded conductor cable is much more flexible than solid conductor cable.
 However, it has high attenuation.
-When you use stranded category cables, remember to restrict its length to reduce insertion loss.
+When you use stranded category cables, remember to restrict their length to reduce insertion loss.